Farhan-Ali2002/Voting-System/README.md

-# Voting-System
+# Simple-MERN-Voting-System
-A Voting System using ReactJS, Nodejs, tailwind CSS, MongoDB
+This is a simple Voting System using the following technologies
+- ReactJS
+- Nodejs
+- tailwindCSS
+- MongoDB

+# Requirements